quaris628/EinsteinEditor/README.md

  - Make you a milkshake

 What this will do (planned features):
- - Have fewer bugs in loading/saving
- - Have fewer bugs in editing synapse strengths
- - Show a generic error message popup for any internal exceptions instead of crashing
+ - Bugfix: Don't crash when right-clicking the same neuron twice
+ - Move neurons by click-click instead of dragging
+ - When completing a synapse, don't start a new one
+ - Adjust boundary box for edit area

 What this might do (ideas for the future):
  - Look pretty
  - Have the default folder location persist between sessions
  - When neurons are added, have their spawn location staggered
  - A button to auto-arrange neurons in a prettier and more clean arrangement
+ - Handle window resizing for larger sizes
+ - Create a blank bibite
  - Keyboard shortcuts
  - Edit neuron descriptions
  - Edit neuron type
- - Create a blank bibite
  - Get some sort of visual indicator of the flow of any arbitrary input combination?
 Or allow testing certain input values?
  - Zoom in/out
  - Sentience (?)